You’ve done the research. You’ve made the calls. Before you order anything or give your contractor the green light, do a final check.

 If you’ve collected samples (or can check them out from a showroom), bring them all together:

-Group them by room, and also side by side for adjacent spaces.
-You’re not just checking if each room looks good — you’re checking how everything flows.
-Don’t forget to check back on your Day 01: Room-by-Room Finish Selection Checklist to help you catch both the big and small details you might be missing.
+Group samples by room and also line them up for spaces that connect.
+You’re checking for flow, not just if each room looks good on its own.
+Use your Day 01: Room-by-Room Finish Selection Checklist to catch details you might have missed.

 Step 2: Review the Details One More Time